-From crowdshared perspective, and considering just regular TCP connections during the critical sharing time, the Access Point offering the service is likely to be the bottleneck of the connection.
+When network resources are shared, a special care has to be put on the management of the traffic at upper layers.
+From a crowdshared perspective, and considering just regular TCP connections during the critical sharing time, the Access Point offering the service is likely to be the bottleneck of the connection.
 This is the main concern of sharers, having several implications.
-There should be an adequate Active Queue Management (AOM) mechanism that implements a Less than Best Effort (LBE) policy for the user and protects the sharer.
-Achieving LBE behaviour requires the appropriate tuning of the well known mechanisms such as ECN, or RED, or others more recent AOM mechanisms such as CoDel and PIE that aid on keeping low latency RFC 6297 [RFC6297].
+There should be an adequate Active Queue Management (AQM) mechanism that implements a Lower-than-best-effort (LBE) [RFC6297] policy for the user and protects the sharer.
+Achieving LBE behavior requires the appropriate tuning of the well known mechanisms such as Explicit Congestion Notification (ECN) [RFC3168], or Random Early Detection (RED) [RFC2309], or other more recent AOM mechanisms such as Controlled Delay (CoDel) and [I-D.ietf-aqm-codel] PIE (Proportional Integral controller Enhanced) [I-D.ietf-aqm-pie] that aid on keeping low latency.

-The user traffic should not interfere with the sharer's traffic.
 However, other bottlenecks besides client's access bottleneck may not be controlled by the previously mentioned protocols.
 Therefore, recently proposed transport protocols like LEDBAT [Ros], [Komnios] with the purpose of transporting scavenger traffic may be a solution.
 LEDBAT requires the cooperation of both the client and the server to achieve certain target delay, therefore controlling the impact of the user along all the path.

 There are applications that manage aspects of the network from the sharer side and from the client side.
-From sharer's side, there are applications to centralise the management of the APs conforming the network that have been recently proposed by means of SDN [Sathiaseelan\a], [Suresh].
+From sharer's side, there are applications to centralize the management of the APs conforming the network that have been recently proposed by means of SDN [Sathiaseelan_a], [Suresh].
 There are also other proposals such as Wi2Me [Lampropulos] that manage the connection to several Community Networks from the client's side.
 These applications have shown to improve the client performance compared to a single-Community Network client.